Fire Safety Professional – Occupational

 - The formulation and provision of alternative solutions to fire safety

-- The inspection of, or reporting on, buildings (including existing, temporary or special structures) against fire performance legislation, such as the Building Code of Australia and Building Act 1975
+- The inspection of, or reporting on, buildings including existing, temporary or special structures against fire performance legislation including for example the Building Act 1975 and Building Code of Australia

 - Certify, inspect and test a fire protection system

 Note: The scope of work does not include professional engineering services under the Professional Engineers Act 2002.